DavidH2001/MUON-Data-Collection/README.md

 ```

 If you have configured an IP address then the collector will attempt to connect with the remote file server.
 If this
-fails to connect then make sure the IP address is correct.
+fails to connect then make sure the IP address is set correctly.
 You will still be able to proceed with start-up as the
-collection software will retry to connect later.
+software will retry to connect later.